shiomiyan/bookmark-util/README.md

 ## omnivore-workers

-Sync Saved articles in Inoreader to Omnivore with Cloudflare Workers.
+Sync Saved articles in Inoreader to ~~Omnivore~~Raindrop with Cloudflare Workers.

 ## Development